 Read on for how to write an annotated bibliography, Chicago style.

-A summary annotated entry is a brief explanation of what information is available.
+A summary annotated entry is a brief explanation of what information is available in the source.
 It also describes the author and publisher, as well as any other relevant bibliographic data.
-Your teacher may ask you to prepare this type of bibliography.
-However, an evaluative annotation is generally more useful to a reader.
+That is all you need to include.

-In an evaluative annotation, you’ll need to critically analyze the source.
-Basically, you need to explain why and how this source is important to your research.
+In an evaluative annotation, you’ll also need to critically analyze each source.
+This means you’ll explain why and how this source is important to your research.
 Here’s a list to get you started.